How to Roast a Whole Chicken

-You can make the perfect roast chicken right in your own kitchen!
-We'll tell you the kitchen tools, spices, and cooking tips you’ll need when roasting chicken, including how long to cook it and how to get the juiciest meat, crispiest skin, and most delectable flavor.
+Learn how to make perfect roast chicken right in your own kitchen!
+We'll tell you the tools, spices, and cooking tips you'll need to roast chicken, including how long to cook it and how to get the juiciest meat, crispiest skin, and most delectable flavor.
 Is your mouth watering yet?
 Let's get started!

-All you need is a roasting pan (or a baking sheet in a pinch) and an instant-read thermometer.
-Setting a roasting rack over the pan will help the chicken cook more evenly, since air can circulate freely.
-With a roasting rack, the chicken won’t be resting in its own drippings, which will give you crispier skin.
+All you need is a roasting pan (or a rimmed baking sheet in a pinch) and an instant-read thermometer.
+Setting a roasting rack into the pan is optional but will help the chicken cook more evenly, since air can circulate freely under the chicken.
+With a roasting rack, the chicken won't be resting in its own drippings, which will give you crispier skin.
 For easier cleanup, you can line the pan with aluminum foil.

 One secret to really flavorful, juicy roast chicken is brining: either wet-brining by soaking in salt water or dry-brining by rubbing the chicken with salt.
 If your chicken is kosher, you're in luck: it's already brined.